Model a reusable Product

 Good-looking images give your marketing communication proper.
 Placed strategically, pictures or other visuals can spice up ongoing conversations in your customer’s head.

-Your marketers will rarely use images once; in many cases, they’ll want to reuse the visuals and frame the conversation into one visual context.
+Your marketers rarely use images once; in many cases, they’ll want to reuse the visuals and frame the conversation into one visual context.

-Call to action banner
+Call to action in content

 Kbank call to action element with reusable image content type